This section contains information about security for Cloud Native PostgreSQL, that are analyzed at 3 different layers: Code, Container and Cluster.

 Cloud Native PostgreSQL does not require privileged mode for containers execution.

-PostgreSQL servers run as
+The PostgreSQL containers run as

 Likewise, Volumes access does not require privileges mode or